 Douglas W. Judson

-Doug began practicing law with a leading Canadian law firm.
-He has worked with the in-house legal teams of two financial institutions, has held posts in the federal public service in Ottawa, has served as a contract Crown Attorney, as CEO of Grand Council Treaty 3's investment group, and has experience in Indigenous justice programming.
-Doug started his professional career on Parliament Hill, as an aide to two former MPs.
-He has since worked on federal, provincial, and municipal election campaigns.
+Doug began his practice with a leading Canadian law firm.
+He has worked with the in-house legal teams of two financial institutions, has held posts in the federal public service in Ottawa, has served as a contract Crown Attorney, and has worked in economic development and justice programming for Treaty #3 First Nations.
+Doug started his professional career on Parliament Hill, as an aide to two former MPs, and has since been involved with federal, provincial, and municipal election campaigns.
 From 2018-2022, he served on the council of the Town of Fort Frances.

 Doug maintains a busy volunteer presence in the community.
-He currently serves on the boards of the Thunder Bay Regional Health Sciences Centre and the Northwest Community Legal Clinic, and the Federation of Ontario Law Associations.
-He is also currently the President of the Rainy River District Law Association, and as Co-Chair of the Borderland Pride festival.
-He is also recently concluded a term on both the executive of the Canadian Bar Association’s sexual orientation and gender identity section and the Law Society of Ontario’s Equity Advisory Group.
-He has previously served as President of the Law Students’ Society of Ontario and on the board of Start Proud, a non-profit serving LGBTQ2 students and young professionals.
+He currently serves on the boards of the Thunder Bay Regional Health Sciences Centre, the Northwest Community Legal Clinic, and the Federation of Ontario Law Associations.
+He is also currently the President of the Rainy River District Law Association and Co-Chair of the Borderland Pride festival.
+He has previously served on the executive of the Ontario Bar Association's sexual orientation and gender identity section, on the Law Society of Ontario’s Equity Advisory Group, as President of the Law Students’ Society of Ontario, and on the board of Start Proud, a non-profit serving LGBTQ2 students and young professionals.